Jennifer Figge

 Several major media outlets initially erroneously reported she swam the entire distance across the ocean.
-The claim was challenged by several sources, as mathematically, Figge would have had to swim over 90 mi a day at about ten miles per hour – a physical impossibility.
+The claim was challenged by several sources, as mathematically impossible, as Figge would have had to swim over 90 mi a day at about ten miles per hour – a physical impossibility.
 In an interview with the Associated Press, Figge said she "never intended to swim the Atlantic."
+On February 9, she reported she planned to continue her swim from Trinidad on to the British Virgin Islands.
+She ate roughly 8000 calories a day, and her longest swim was 8 hours.